da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 ### Introduction

-For more separated and independent "nodes" of DNSCore and to avoid overhead of administration at the Master ICAT Zone Server in the integrated mode, you could decide to run DNSCore in the so called "federated mode".
+For more separated and independent "nodes" of DNSCore and to do "load balancing" having more nodes then just three - and  to avoid overhead of administration at the Master ICAT Zone Server in the integrated mode, you could decide to run DNSCore in the so called "federated mode".
 In the federated mode you have several distinct Master ICAT Zones forming a Federation in terms of iRODS Servers.

 In this topology your nodes should be able to administer iRODS Master servers and the federation itself (See iRODS documentation about this: https://irods.sdsc.edu/index.php/Federation_Administration)

-Although the iRODS servers are more separated, they still share some common infrastructure (Object-DB)
+Although the iRODS servers are more separated, they still share some common infrastructure (e.g. Object-DB)

 The functionalities described below are compatible to a landscape in which "integrated", "one zone" approach has worked before, though the "federated" mode sits "on top".